yt3trees/SqlSchemaBridgeMCP/README.md

 #### `add_table`
 -   **Description**: Adds a new table definition to `tables.csv`.
 -   **Arguments**:
-    -   `logical_name: str`: The logical name of the table.
+    -   `logicalName: str`: The logical name of the table (e.g., "Customers").
-    -   `physical_name: str`: The physical name of the table.
+    -   `physicalName: str`: The physical name of the table (e.g., "M_CUSTOMERS").
-    -   `primary_key: str`: The primary key of the table.
+    -   `primaryKey: str`: The primary key of the table (e.g., "CUSTOMER_ID").
     -   `description: str`: A description of the table.
-    -   `database_name: str` (optional): The physical name of the database.
+    -   `databaseName: str` (optional): The physical name of the database.
-    -   `schema_name: str` (optional): The physical name of the schema.
+    -   `schemaName: str` (optional): The physical name of the schema.
--   **Returns**: A confirmation message.
+-   **Returns**: Success message.

 #### `delete_table`
 -   **Description**: Deletes a table definition from `tables.csv`.
 -   **Arguments**:
-    -   `physical_name: str`: The physical name of the table to delete.
+    -   `physicalName: str`: The physical name of the table to delete.
--   **Returns**: A confirmation message.
+-   **Returns**: Success message.

 #### `add_column`
 -   **Description**: Adds a new column definition to `columns.csv`.
 -   **Arguments**:
-    -   `table_physical_name: str`: The physical name of the table this column belongs to.
+    -   `tablePhysicalName: str`: The physical name of the table this column belongs to.
-    -   `logical_name: str`: The logical name of the column.
+    -   `logicalName: str`: The logical name of the column.
-    -   `physical_name: str`: The physical name of the column.
+    -   `physicalName: str`: The physical name of the column.
-    -   `data_type: str`: The data type of the column.
+    -   `dataType: str`: The data type of the column.
     -   `description: str` (optional): A description of the column.
--   **Returns**: A confirmation message.
+-   **Returns**: Success message.

 #### `delete_column`
 -   **Description**: Deletes a column definition from `columns.csv`.
 -   **Arguments**:
-    -   `table_physical_name: str`: The physical name of the table the column belongs to.
+    -   `tablePhysicalName: str`: The physical name of the table the column belongs to.
-    -   `physical_name: str`: The physical name of the column to delete.
+    -   `physicalName: str`: The physical name of the column to delete.
--   **Returns**: A confirmation message.
+-   **Returns**: Success message.

 #### `add_relation`
 -   **Description**: Adds a new relationship definition to `relations.csv`.
 -   **Arguments**:
-    -   `source_table: str`: The source table's physical name.
+    -   `sourceTable: str`: The source table's physical name.
-    -   `source_column: str`: The source column's physical name.
+    -   `sourceColumn: str`: The source column's physical name.
-    -   `target_table: str`: The target table's physical name.
+    -   `targetTable: str`: The target table's physical name.
-    -   `target_column: str`: The target column's physical name.
+    -   `targetColumn: str`: The target column's physical name.
--   **Returns**: A confirmation message.
+-   **Returns**: Success message.

 #### `delete_relation`
 -   **Description**: Deletes a relationship definition from `relations.csv`.
 -   **Arguments**:
-    -   `source_table: str`: The source table's physical name.
+    -   `sourceTable: str`: The source table's physical name.
-    -   `source_column: str`: The source column's physical name.
+    -   `sourceColumn: str`: The source column's physical name.
-    -   `target_table: str`: The target table's physical name.
+    -   `targetTable: str`: The target table's physical name.
-    -   `target_column: str`: The target column's physical name.
+    -   `targetColumn: str`: The target column's physical name.
--   **Returns**: A confirmation message.
+-   **Returns**: Success message.

 ### Profile Management Tools

 These tools allow AI or users to dynamically switch and manage profiles.

 #### `switch_profile`
--   **Description**: Switches to the specified profile and reloads schema data.
+-   **Description**: Switches to a different profile and reloads schema data.
 -   **Arguments**:
-    -   `profile_name: str`: The name of the profile to switch to.
+    -   `profileName: str`: Name of the profile to switch to.
--   **Returns**: Switch result and schema loading status.
+-   **Returns**: JSON object with success status, profile information, and schema counts.

 #### `get_current_profile`
--   **Description**: Gets information about the currently active profile.
+-   **Description**: Gets information about the current profile.
 -   **Arguments**: None.
--   **Returns**: Current profile name, path, and schema loading status.
+-   **Returns**: JSON object with current profile information and schema counts.

 #### `reload_schema`
 -   **Description**: Reloads schema data from the current profile.
 -   **Arguments**: None.
--   **Returns**: Reload result and before/after data counts.
+-   **Returns**: JSON object with reload status and before/after schema counts.

+#### `create_profile`
+-   **Description**: Creates a new profile directory with optional initial schema files.
+-   **Arguments**:
+    -   `profileName: str`: Name of the profile to create.
+    -   `description: str` (optional): Optional description for the profile.
+    -   `createSampleFiles: bool` (optional): Whether to create sample CSV files.
+Defaults to `false`.
+-   **Returns**: JSON object with creation status and created files list.

+#### `generate_csv`
+-   **Description**: Generates CSV files for schema data based on specified types.
+-   **Arguments**:
+    -   `csvType: str`: Type of CSV to generate: 'tables', 'columns', 'relations', or 'all'.
+    -   `outputPath: str` (optional): Output directory path (defaults to current profile directory).
+-   **Returns**: JSON object with generation status and file information.

 ### Profile Validation Tools

-These tools allow validation of profile CSV file settings.
+These tools allow validation of profile CSV file settings and ensure data integrity.

 #### `validate_profile`
 -   **Description**: Validates CSV file settings for the specified profile.
 -   **Arguments**:
-    -   `profile_name: str` (optional): Profile name to validate.
+    -   `profileName: str` (optional): Profile name to validate.
 If omitted, validates the current profile.
--   **Returns**: Validation results and detailed report.
+-   **Returns**: JSON object with validation results, errors, warnings, and detailed report.

 #### `list_available_profiles`
 -   **Description**: Gets a list of available profiles.
 -   **Arguments**: None.
--   **Returns**: Profile list and file existence status for each profile.
+-   **Returns**: JSON object with list of available profiles and their completeness status.

 #### `validate_all_profiles`
 -   **Description**: Validates all available profiles.
 -   **Arguments**: None.
--   **Returns**: Summary of validation results for all profiles.
+-   **Returns**: JSON object with validation summary for all profiles.